Chatsworth station: History

 The Southern Pacific Railroad (SP) opened a 22 mile branch line from Burbank to Chatsworth in 1893.
 The SP extended the branch westward in 1904, eventually forming the Coast Line.
 The 1893-built station was a typical style: a two-story wooden depot with a longer one-story freight house.
 It was replaced with a similar larger station in 1910, though was left standing.
 The original depot burned down in 1917; the newer station was demolished in 1962.

 An infill station opened in Chatsworth on the short-lived CalTrain line on December 29, 1982, only to close when service ended on March 2, 1983.
 On June 26, 1988, Amtrak extended one San Diegan round trip to Santa Barbara, with the ex-CalTrain stop at Chatsworth reused as an intermediate stop.
 The stop was located just east of DeSoto Avenue, 1.2 miles southeast of the former SP station site.

 On October 26, 1992, Metrolink Ventura County Line service began.
-The Metrolink station – a bare platform with small shelters – was located near the original station site; Amtrak soon moved its operations to the Metrolink station.
+The Metrolink station – a bare platform with small shelters – was located near the original station site.
+Amtrak moved its operations to the Metrolink station by mid-1993.
 The Chatsworth Transportation Center, opened in 1996, was designed to echo the appearance of the 1893-built station.
 The 220 foot-long structure cost $1.7 million.
 The station originally had only a single side platform on the east (main) track; a second platform on the west (siding) track was later added.

-On June 30, 2012, LA Metro opened a 4 mi extension of Orange Line (now the G Line) busway, with Chatsworth as the northern terminus.
+On June 30, 2012, LA Metro opened a 4 mi extension of the Orange Line (now the G Line) busway, with Chatsworth as the northern terminus.